 Mark Hix, B.S., joined us as a Simulation Technology Specialist in October 2010.
 He attended Virginia Commonwealth University, where he earned his B.S. degree in Business Information Systems, with a concentration in Networking.
 He has previous experience in the production of medical journals, as well as applied technology support in the areas of desktop, server, storage and network infrastructure services.
 Mark also has background knowledge in software programming, as well as customer service and project management experience in both the private and public sectors.

-Stacie Rearden, B.A.F.A, joined us in June 2011 as a standardized patient and transitioned into the role of Standardized Patient Coordinator in October 2013.
+Stacie Rearden Hall, B.A.F.A, joined us in June 2011 as a standardized patient and transitioned into the role of Standardized Patient Coordinator in October 2013 then to Standardized Patient Manager in June 2017.
 After earning her degree from the University of South Carolina Aiken, Stacie worked as an actor with Virginia Repertory Theatre’s touring division, Theatre IV, where she performed in Hugs and Kisses, a child abuse awareness show that focused on teaching children about appropriate touching and how to identify sexual abuse.
 In 2007, she took on the role of program manager for SPARC’s New Voices for the Theatre youth playwriting program.
 Shortly after completing New Voices, Stacie became the production manager for Richmond Shakespeare where she also taught classes in classical text analysis and performance.
 Stacie is also skilled in makeup design, specializing in various moulage techniques.

 Susan is a native of Richmond, VA.
-After completed her undergraduate degree from Virginia Commonwealth University, she moved across the country.
+After completing her undergraduate degree from Virginia Commonwealth University, she moved across the country.
 Returning to Richmond in the 1980’s, Susan worked in full-time ministry, teaching, counseling and developing outreach ministries.
 In 1990 she accepted a position in the Department of Surgery and has worked there ever since.
-After spending 10 years in education administration, she accepted the position as the Surgical Simulation Coordinator.
+After spending 10 years in education administration, she accepted the position as the Surgical Simulation Coordinator before being promoted to Surgical Simulation Administrator in June 2017.
 She enjoys working with medical students and residents and organizing educational events for practicing surgeons and physicians.

 Aaron Anderson, PhD, MFA, is Founding Director of VCU’s Standardized Patient Program.
-He also serves as Associate Professor, Associate Chair and Head of Undergraduate Studies in the Department of Theatre, Associate Director of the MFA Program in Movement Pedagogy, and Affiliate Faculty in the Department of Internal Medicine.
+He is also Professor, Associate Chair and Head of Undergraduate Studies in the Department of Theatre, Liaison for Arts + Health Research in the School of the Arts, and Affiliate Faculty in the Department of Internal Medicine.
 He holds an Interdisciplinary PhD in Culture from Northwestern University and an MFA in Theatre from the University of Hawai’i at Manoa.